 The Ultimate Kauai Travel Guide

 There are very few places that possess the sublime beauty that Kauai has to offer.
 It’s a true hidden gem filled with secluded beaches, geological wonders, and the bluest water I have ever seen.
 I firmly believe that Kauai needs to be experienced by everyone once in their lives!
 Kauai completely exceeded all of our expectations so that’s why I created “The Ultimate Kauai Travel Guide” to help make your trip even better when exploring this natural world wonder.

 Did you know that Kauai is the oldest Hawaiin island dating back over 5 million years?
 Kauai is known as “The Garden Isle.”
 You’ll understand why it’s called that the second you step off the plane.
 It’s also one of the lesser developed islands so the vibes are very laid back.
 The floral aroma that fills the air is indescribable and it was one of my favorite things about Kauai.

-Since Kauai is the wettest island out of all the Hawaiian Islands the weather can be a bit tricky, knowing the best time to visit is crucial.
-The best times to visit Kauai is from September to November, and April to June when the weather is perfection and the airfare and accommodations are less expensive.
+Since Kauai is the wettest island out of all the Hawaiian Islands the weather can be tricky.
+Knowing the best time to visit is crucial.
+The best times to visit Kauai is from September to November, and April to June when the weather is perfect and the airfare and accommodations are less expensive.
 The rainy season begins in December and goes through March so just be aware of that when booking your travel.